GYG-be/.github/profile/README.md

 1) If you need $, avoid wage slavery ... sell small portions of time; microwerk, FiveRR ... freelance then graduate to StartUpCookbook.US

-2) Minimalize your life, use less, share more ... stop being a pathetically target-rich zone for economic predators who eat the needy
+2) Minimalize your life, use less, share more ... stop being a pathetically target-rich zone for economic predators who preying on the needy

-3) Don't hang with like-minded people, especially needy materialists; listen harder, flexibilize your mindset for antifragile networking
+3) Don't hang with like-minded people, avoid needy materialist prey animals; listen harder, flexibilize your mindset for antifragile networking

 4) Understand how things works ... physiology, cooking, gardening, HVAC, sewer drains ... understand how snares catch prey animials